chriskrycho/nova-rust/CONTRIBUTING.md

 ### Requirements

 - The Nova app, of course.
 - [Node](https://nodejs.org/) and the **pnpm** package manager that comes with it: to build the scripts for this extension.
+- **XCode**: to build the Tree Sitter library (Command Line Tools from Apple may suffice)

 > [!NOTE]
-  > You can use [mise](https://mise.jdx.dev) to manage _many_ development environments, and if you have it set up on your machine, you will get the same versions as this project uses automatically.
+> You can use [mise](https://mise.jdx.dev) to manage _many_ development environments, and if you have it set up on your machine, you will get the same versions of Node and pnpm as this project uses automatically.

-- **XCode**: to build the Tree Sitter library (Command Line Tools from Apple may suffice)

 ### Setting Up the Dev Environment